 As a doll, Emilico’s role was to be subservient to her Shadow.
 You know: speak when spoken to, seen but not heard, that sort of thing.
 However, Emilico was anything but that.
 She was friendly, energetic, quick to help, and would resist anything she deemed as unreasonable or cruel.

-Naturally, Emilico’s personality would have been incompatible with nearly any other member of the Shadows household, except Kate – a shocker, I know.
+Naturally, Emilico’s personality would have been incompatible with nearly any other member of the Shadows household except Kate – a shocker, I know.

 Still, Kate, in her own way, was an outsider within the Shadows.
-Part of this series’ mystery was learning Kate’s position in the family.
+Part of this series’ mystery was learning about Kate’s position in the family.
 Many members considered her to be below their station.
 While simultaneously, many others thought of her as a significant threat.